-Our principal and Student Wellbeing Coordinator are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.
+Our principal and child safety champion are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.

-- The Assistant Principals are responsible for monitoring the school's compliance with the Child Safety Policy.
-Anyone in our school community should approach An Assistant Principal if they have any concerns about the school's compliance with the Child Safety Policy. - The Principal is responsible for informing the school community about this policy, and making it publicly available

-• Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.
+- The leadership team is responsible for monitoring the school's compliance with the Child Safety Policy.
+Anyone in our school community should approach the Principal or Assistant Principal if they have any concerns about the school's compliance with the Child Safety Policy. - The principal or delegate is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.

-Our school has also established a Wellbeing Team and a Student Engagement Team to focus on child safety.
-The Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
-The Student Leadership Group provides an opportunity for students to provide input into school strategies.
+Our school has also established a Child Safety and Wellbeing Team and a Student Reference Group on child safety.
+The Child Safety and Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
+The Student Reference Group provides an opportunity for students to provide input into school strategies through the SRC.

-Our Occupational Health and Safety Committee monitors the Child Safety Risk Register.
+Our Risk Management Committee monitors the Child Safety Risk Register.